jacksonkitty/dengine/README.md

 This is a small tool to act as a central helper to act as an adhoc source of truth for config when devs are starting up complex projects.

+### Quick Config Client

+This is a basic console app to test and/or demo usage of the service.